1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 - Adjust for lease-specific factors (term, collateral, economic environment)

-- Document your IBR methodology thoroughly for audit purposes
+- Document your methodology thoroughly for audit purposes

 - Consider using a portfolio approach for similar leases